Thursday, June 21, 2007

 Sherry, Helen, and a girl named Ilene went in another canoe.
 We paddled around

-them for a while and we played GM.
+with them for a while and we played GM.
 Unfortunately, the three boys interrupted us when we were playing.

 I saw my brother Alex playing with the sand and water with Xixi, Sherry’s sister, when we reached shore.